 Mojo Jojo Pickles & Preserves – Pickled Carrots

 We met Johwanna (JoJo) Alleyne years ago during her previous life as a photographer and our paths crossed once again while sourcing locally made products to showcase on Global Edmonton on August 3 – Food Day Canada.
 During a kitchen tour, we learned a canning bee was the “TSN turning point” for Jojo’s creative mind.
 What started as pickling seasonal vegetables and heritage eggs have evolved to a line of preserves, ketchup, relish, and even shrubs.
 She’s one of the coolest women entrepreneurs we know and her commitment to the community is unparalleled.
-Enjoy Jojo’s signature pickled carrots — they’re a great addition to charcuterie boards!
+Enjoy Jojo’s signature pickled carrots — they’re a great addition to charcuterie boards and an excellent line of products made in the prairies.

 Aurora Importing – Riso Bello Pronto Risotto